google/clusterfuzz/docs/reference/job_definition.md

   values used by ClusterFuzz.
 The same type of variable is available for the other sanitizers, i.e. **ADDITIONAL_MSAN_OPTIONS** or **ADDITIONAL_UBSAN_OPTIONS** (see an example below on this page).
-* **USES_MTE**: indicates whether a device is fuzzing with the Memory Tagging Extension (MTE) enabled.
-Use `USES_MTE = True` if to fuzz using MTE.
-  Currently this feature is only supported for Android phones.

 ### LibFuzzer and AFL specific